newhavenrb/conferences/00_People_The_Missing_Ingredient.md

    Bad news is an acid that sits on your brain

-   "Project is delayed because we forgot to implement a key componant"
+   "Project is delayed because we forgot to implement a key component"

    What do you do?
-We sit and digust and try to fix.
+We sit and digest and try to fix.

    We never think about corollary and just get it out there!